Cultural heritage

 A review of Historic Heritage

-A team of historic heritage specialists undertook this review.
+As part of the review of the District Plan, the Council has engaged a team of historic heritage specialists to review the heritage buildings, sites and areas that are identified in the District Plan.
 Their investigation used documents, photographs, maps and site visits to research and to identify heritage buildings, sites and areas within the city, based on the criteria set out in Policy 21 of the Greater Wellington Regional Policy Statement.

 For more information